martinbednar/jsrestrictor/tests/integration_tests/README.md

 * firefox_jsr_extension = path to xpi package of JSR (package importable to Firefox).
 Xpi packages is included in folder *common_files* or it is able to create it from JSR source files.
 * chrome_driver = path to chrome driver.
 Chrome driver is included in folder *common_files* or it is able to download it.
 * chrome_jsr_extension = path to xcr package of JSR (package importable to Chrome).
 Xcr packages is included in folder *common_files* or it is able to create it from JSR source files.

+`chmod +x geckodriver chromedriver` may be needed before runnig tests.

 # RUN TESTS